TritonDataCenter/smartos-docs/docs/running-smartos-on-omnios-kvm.md

 will have networking in SmartOS's Global Zone but networking in zones will not work.

-This is because a vnic only allows traffic form it's MAC to make it up the stack.
+This is because a vnic only allows traffic form its MAC to make it up the stack.

 ### Retrieve the mac from your recently created zone